 Creating a home from your community

-Every product on Steam has it's own unique Community Hub.
-By default a game's Community Hub is set live when your game release state is set to "Coming Soon".
+Every product on Steam has its own unique Community Hub.
+By default, a game's Community Hub is set live when your game release state is set to "Coming Soon".

 It's through the Community Hub you will communicate with your clients and includes numerous channels to do so.
-In general your Community Management team should treat the Community Hub as the root of your community.
-This is the generally the first contact you will make with a community member and very often the only channel of contact you will have with most users.
+In general, your Community Management team should treat the Community Hub as the root of your community.
+This is generally the first contact you will make with a community member and very often the only channel of contact you will have with most users.

-Events & Achievements overview video
+Events & Achievements Overview video

-The first and most commonly used feature are Steam Announcements.
+The first and most commonly used feature is Steam Announcements.
 The most recent announcements are displayed on your Store Page as well so take care when crafting them and understand that an announcement is 100% a marketing tool.
 Through the

-Newstab in the Community Hub players can review all of your announcements along with any syndicated new about your product.
+Newstab in the Community Hub players can review all of your announcements along with any syndicated news about your product.
 Use Announcements to alert your community to significant events like patches, new releases, events and more.
 Each announcement can be rated and includes a thread of comments.

 A classic forum where you and your customers can openly communicate.
 You will find this is a common place for users to come for 1st level support, to ask pre-sales questions and to of course a first stop for supporters to cheer you on ... and detractors to chew you out.
-Its very important to manage and moderate your forums well as the forum history helps set the tone of conversation for new and returning users.
-User's access your forums through the
+It's very important to manage and moderate your forums well as the forum history helps set the tone of conversation for new and returning users.
+Users access your forums through the

 Discussionstab in the Community Hub.
 You can create various channels and groupings to organize the forum and can promote team members as moderators.